bringthepunters/lmlmailer/README.md

 - **Data Storage**: Uses browser's localStorage instead of SQLite
 - **API Calls**: Makes direct fetch calls to the LML API from the browser
 - **Content Generation**: Performs all content generation in the browser
+- **QR Code Generation**: Uses QR Server API to generate scannable QR codes for venue locations
+- **Email HTML Export**: Generates complete HTML with embedded QR codes for email clients

+### QR Code Feature

+The application now includes real QR codes in the email preview:

+1. QR codes are generated for each venue's map URL
+2. The codes are displayed in the email preview
+3. Users can copy the complete HTML with embedded QR codes
+4. The HTML can be pasted into email clients to send emails with working QR codes

+To test the QR code feature:
+1. Go to the Dashboard
+2. Click "Preview Email with QR Codes"
+3. Use the "Copy HTML for Email Client" button
+4. Paste the HTML into your email client

 ## Project Structure